-Our plan includes approved non-prescription over-the-counter drugs and health-related items like vitamins, sunscreen, pain relievers, cough and cold medicine, and bandages.
+Our plan includes approved non-prescription over-the-counter Counter (OTC) program. drugs and health-related items like vitamins, sunscreen, pain Be sure to spend any universelievers, cough and cold medicine, and bandages.

 You have \$100 every 3 months to spend on plan-approved OTC items.